-2. Criminal Violations
+1. Criminal Violations

 The suspension for criminal violations shall be determined by school officials.
+Subsequent violations of any section of the athletic code may be subject to additional consequences.

-- 3. Other (behavior unbecoming of a student athlete) - a.
-The suspension for behavior unbecoming of a student athlete shall be determined by school officials. - b.
-Inappropriate use of social media allows for additional consequences.
-Any violation for conduct unbecoming of a student athlete via the inappropriate use of social media results in at least a 10% suspension penalty of total scheduled activities and contests and it will not carry over to the next season. - 4.
-Travel Expectations - a.
-Inappropriate behavior is unacceptable and will carry suitable consequences.
+- 2. Other (behavior unbecoming of a student athlete) - The suspension for behavior unbecoming of a student athlete shall be determined by school officials. - Inappropriate use of social media allows for additional consequences.
+Any violation for conduct unbecoming of a student athlete via the inappropriate use of social media results in at least a 10% suspension penalty of total scheduled activities and contests and it will not carry over to the next season. - Student athletes removed from spectating a contest, whether by event personnel or an official, will be ineligible to participate in the next contest of their own sport. - Subsequent violations of any section of the athletic code may be subject to additional consequences.

+- 3. Travel Expectations - Inappropriate behavior is unacceptable and will carry suitable consequences.
 If the inappropriate behavior becomes a significant problem and the student athlete is not cooperating with expectations, the parent/guardian may be asked to come to the venue and pick up their child.
-This includes overnight trips. - 5.
-Signing Day Expectations - a.
-A student athlete that has one or more code violations may be prohibited from participating in a Signing Day Ceremony.
-This decision will be made by coaches and building administration. - 6.
-Captaincy Expectations a.
-A student athlete that has one or more code violations may be prohibited from being a captain at any level.
+This includes overnight trips. - 4.
+Signing Day Expectations - A student athlete that has one or more code violations may be prohibited from participating in a Signing Day Ceremony.
+This decision will be made by coaches and building administration. - 5.
+Captaincy Expectations - A student athlete that has one or more code violations may be prohibited from being a captain at any level.
 This decision will be made by the coaches and building administration.